 If you begin by filing a Notice of Intention to Make a Proposal, the Stay of Proceedings will give you a minimum of 30 days to formulate a plan and present a Proposal to your creditors.
-The time period can be extended by applying to the Court for a further 45-day extension to a maximum of 6 months.
+The period can be extended by applying to the Court for a further 45-day extension to a maximum of 6 months to file the Proposal.
 The purpose of the Stay of Proceedings is to give management the “breathing” room needed to develop a proposal to restructure the business without the threat of garnishments or other legal proceedings.

 A Proposal can take any number of forms, including:

 The company’s creditors must accept creditor Proposal to be binding on all creditors, including those who voted against it.
 Once the company has satisfied the terms of its Proposal and continues to meet its current obligations, the debts as of the date of filing are fully extinguished.